CarolynM8ri3/public-assets/README.md

 This is a public repository storing web assets.

-It contains images in multiple formats (png, jpeg, svg, etc) and stylesheets (CSS/SCSS).
+It contains images in multiple formats PNG, JPEG, SVG, etc.

 Organization and accessibility are among the key features emphasized in the design of this repository.